slamora/brackets-wiki/Language-Support.md

 ### Module language/HTMLUtils

 * Method `findStyleBlocks` to gather info about all `<style>` blocks in an HTML document, directly **uses tokens provided by CodeMirror**

+### Module language/Languages

+* Defines the "language" concept
+* Loads default languages from `language/languages.json`
+* Method `defineLanguage` to add a new language (see JSDoc)
+* Method `getLanguage` to get an object representing a language by its ID
+* Method `getLanguageForFileExtension` to map file extensions to languages
+* Method `getLanguageForMode` to map CodeMirror modes to languages
+* Used by extension "LESSSupport" to add basic support for LESS

 ### Module language/JSLintUtils